User Generated Content sites. Your Employer Brand Is at Risk.

 As Groupon was amongst the first in the group coupon business, Glassdoor is the current leader of many other web sites, like Yelp and Vault that are now moving in to this space.
 Online reputation will become central to the ongoing sustainability of companies in the future.

 Although many companies have policies that prohibit or restrict what current employees say about their current company online, this is hard to enforce – especially when Glassdoor encourages anonymous postings.
 It’s even harder to enforce when the posting is made by former employees – who might not feel positive about their prior employer.

 CareerSupport365 conducted research between April and May 2013 across almost 500 people who had lost their jobs.
 Research took place in 3 major cities (Sydney, LA and Vancouver).
 We found that there was a high likelihood for past employees who felt resentful about their prior employer to visit sites like Glassdoor and rank their former employers poorly.
-If you are interested to receive a copy of this research white paper before it gets published, sign up here.

 Why is this important?